Paralegal Course Descriptions

 - Identify the rights and duties owed to landlords and tenants under Washington's Residential Landlord Tenant Act.

-- Perform the basic duties of a real estate and property law paralegal, and identify activities that would constitute the unauthorized practice of law if performed by a paralegal.
+- Perform the essential duties of a real estate and property law paralegal and identify activities that would constitute the unauthorized practice of law if performed by a paralegal.

-- Identify and draft various documents involved in the conveyance of real property through sale, lease, or other transaction.
+- Identify and draft various documents involved in conveying real property through sale, lease, or other transactions.

 LEGAL 225: Litigation Practice and Procedure